FedQS: Optimizing Gradient and Model Aggregation for Semi-Asynchronous Federated Learning: Discussion

-\textbf{Scalability of \tool.} \tool is scalable to large-scale networks with thousands of clients due to the introduction of minimal overhead.
-From the client-side perspective, each client only needs to perform an additional similarity calculation and two numerical comparisons compared to baseline methods.
-Besides, there is no communication required between clients in \tool.
-Therefore, an increase in the number of clients will not impede the scalability of \tool on the client side.
-From the communication channel perspective, \tool adds a 1-bit signal and a floating-point value to the upstream channel (client $\to$ server), as well as three float-type values to the downstream channel (server $\to$ client), which are a small fraction of the overall information transmitted (including gradients or parameters).
-Thus, they do not increase communication overhead, ensuring \tool's scalability.
-From the server-side perspective, the server maintains a simple state table consisting of two int-float key-value pairs compared to baseline methods.
-Queries on these pairs exhibit fast execution $O(1)$, ensuring that the increased number of clients does not impact scalability.
-Thus, large-scale client participation in federated tasks will not impact the scalability of \tool on the server side.
+\tool demonstrates strong scalability to large-scale networks comprising thousands of clients, as it introduces only minimal overhead.
+From the client-side perspective, each client performs only one additional similarity calculation and two numerical comparisons compared to baseline methods, with no inter-client communication required.
+Therefore, increasing the number of clients does not compromise client-side scalability.
+From the communication perspective, \tool adds a 1-bit signal and one floating-point value to the upstream channel (client $\to$ server), and three floating-point values to the downstream channel (server $\to$ client).
+These additions constitute only a small fraction of the total transmitted data, which typically includes gradients or model parameters.
+Hence, the communication overhead introduced by \tool remains negligible.
+The additional metadata increases the total communication volume by less than 1\%, consisting of a 1-bit signal and one float uplink (4 bytes), and three floats downlink (12 bytes).
+For a model such as ResNet-18 ($\sim$43.7 MB), this represents an increase of only 0.000037\% over FedAvg/FedSGD.
+This overhead requires no additional synchronization steps and scales linearly with the number of clients, yet it is substantially outweighed by the significant improvements in accuracy and convergence offered by \tool.
+From the server-side perspective, the server maintains only a simple state table containing two integer–float key–value pairs compared to baseline approaches.
+Operations on this table execute in $O(1)$ time, ensuring that server-side scalability remains unaffected as the number of clients grows.
+Thus, even with large-scale client participation in federated tasks, \tool maintains efficient performance on the server side.